khaosmaou/mpv-x86_64-v3/README.md

 ## INSTALLATION:

-Once installed, open a cmd or PowerShell window and write:
+Once requirements are installed, open a cmd or PowerShell window and write:

    `python --version`